tstrall/strall.com/README.md

 # strall.com

-This is the source code and content for [strall.com](https://strall.com) — a personal portfolio and demo hub built using my open-source AWS infrastructure framework.
+This is the source code and content for [strall.com](https://strall.com) — a personal portfolio and demo hub built using my [open-source AWS automation framework](https://github.com/tstrall/adage)  **Adage**.

 ## Build Your Own Serverless Static Website